econnet/econ/motivation.rst

 `Social security`_ providing a `basic income`_ through `redistribution`_
 allows people to avoid unfair contracts and thus indirectly helps to spread and maintain fair cooperation.
-It is also needed due to `automation taking over`_.
+It is also needed due to automation taking over.

 Jurisdictions should make structural change that have a direct distribution effect,